cameflow/RandomPlan/README.md

 # RandomPlan
 iOS app developed in Swift using UIKit framework doing all the UI Programmatically.

-* App that will recommend you a random activity to do
+* App that will recommend users different activities.
-* Customize settings to get more specific recommendations.
+* Users can costumize their settings to get more specific recommendations.
 * Get a random movie recommendation.